damiencollard/slm4j/README.markdown

 Command line usage
 ------------------

-**NOTE** The current command lines feel a bit weird and will be improved upon.

 First, create the wrapper script by issuing command `sbt mksh` which creates script `bin/slm4j.sh`.

-The commandline usage can be printed with the `--help` or `-h` option.
+Get usage help with option `--help`:

+    $ bin/slm4j.sh --help

-The following command signs file `input1.txt` and writes the result to `output1.txt`.
+Th following command signs file `unsigned.txt` using private key `test1.pkf` and writes the result to `signed.txt`.
-If `test1.pub` (public key file) and `test1.pkf` (private key file) do not exist, then these files are automatically generated.

-    $ bin/slm4j.sh sign -license input1.txt -public test1.pub -private test1.pkf -sign output1.txt

-After the initial key generation, the generated key files are used for futher sign actions.

-    $ bin/slm4j.sh sign -license input2.txt -public test1.pub -private test1.pkf -sign output2.txt
+    $ bin/slm4j.sh sign --private-key test1.pkf --input unsigned.txt --output signed.txt

-To verify the generated keys use the "verify" action:

-    $ bin/slm4j.sh verify -sign output1.txt -public test1.pub
-    License is valid
+And this command verifies that a signed file is valid (*i.e.*, has not been tampered with):

-    $ bin/slm4j.sh verify -sign output2.txt -public test1.pub
+    $ bin/slm4j.sh verify --public-key test1.pub --input signed.txt
-    License is valid
+    License is valid.

-To check what happens if we modify the generated license file use our favourite editor and try it:
+To check what happens if we modify the generated license file use your favourite editor and verify it:

+    $ cp signed.txt tamperedWith.txt
-    $ vim output2.txt
+    $ vim tamperedWith.txt
-    $ bin/slm4j.sh verify -sign output2.txt -public test1.pub
+    $ bin/slm4j.sh verify --public-key test1.pub --input tamperedWith.txt
-    License is not valid
+    License is NOT valid.
+    $ echo $?
+    2

 Usage from java programs
 ------------------------